abap2UI5/docs/docs/development/files.md

 ---
 # File Handling

-File handling with abap2UI5 is achieved through base64 data exchange using two-way binding.
+Implement File handling with base64 data exchange using two-way binding.

 #### Upload
 See also `Z2UI5_CL_DEMO_APP_075`: